alphazframework/zest-docs-latest/docs/routing.md

 Zest framework provide an easy creating website using zest

 After running this command, your cached routes file will be loaded on every request.
 Remember, if you add any new routes.
-You dont need to regenerate a fresh route cache, Because Zest framework  regenerate a fresh route cache automatically for you affter specific time define in config file.
+You don't need to regenerate a fresh route cache, Because Zest framework regenerate a fresh route cache automatically for you affter specific time define in config file.

 **ROUTE_CACHE_REGENERATE** timestamp for cache file, after expire cache file auto refreshed , default value is 3600 - 1Hour.